-Partners in life and enterprise, my husband, Chandler, and I bring several years experience building eco-friendly furniture to our current focus on educating clients, as well as testing of upholstery materials.
+Partners in life and enterprise, my husband, Chandler, and I have partnered in Natural Upholstery’s mission, building eco-friendly furniture, educating clients, and testing upholstery materials.

-Chandler Pyle is the craftsman behind the scenes.
+Chandler Pyle has been the craftsman behind the scenes.
 Wood is his forté.
 Every sawn board recalls for him the source tree, and its journey from raw logs to milled lumber.
 And finally to the furniture that graces our lives.
 The dark straight grain of mahogany or the curving texture of a walnut burl recalls that deep reverence.
 He’s pragmatic.
 He’s down-to-earth.
-His carpentry and furniture endeavors over thirty years are wielded quite handily when there’s upholstery frame work to be done.
+His carpentry and furniture endeavors over thirty years have served well when there’s upholstery frame work to be done.

 As of September 1, 2023, we have both retired from providing Upholstery Services and Classes.
 This website will remain active for as long as we can maintain it, and we hope it will continue to be helpful to those wishing to pursue healthy furniture.